Aircloak/aircloak/air/docs/content/sql/restrictions.md

   adjusted to 200 given a `LIMIT` of 100

+## Top-level HAVING clause

+Any conditions specified in the `HAVING` clause of the top-level query (_not_ a subquery) are "safe" in the sense that they will only ever be applied to data that has already been aggregated and anonymized.
+The clause will merely affect which of the anonymized data to display, not how that data is obtained.
+Because of this, many of the restrictions described in the following sections don't apply to the top-level `HAVING` clause.

 ## Math and function application restrictions

 The usage of some functions is restricted.
 The scenarios when the restrictions come into effect are when a database